 Pisco is a South American brandy made from grapes that are fermented and distilled to make an aguardiente.
-Basically it’s bloody good.
-Pisco can be made using a variety of grape types and can be distilled using different methods, this means that like all booze, the taste and the aroma can change, as can the viscosity (think thickness and texture) of the finished product.
+Basically, it’s bloody good.
+Pisco can be made using a variety of grape types and can be distilled using different methods, which means that like all booze, the taste and the aroma can vary, as can the viscosity (think thickness and texture) of the finished product.

 Well, like pisco, really.
-But if you wanted to know what you’re in for imagine a mix of vodka and tequila.
-Punchy, but fresh.
-There are herbal notes in there as well as hints of tropical fruits, and if you really get into it you’ll realise how the taste of pisco keeps evolving in your palate.
+But if you wanna know what you’re in for, think punchy but fresh.
+There are herbal notes in there, as well as hints of tropical fruits, and if you really get into it you’ll realise how the taste of pisco keeps evolving on your palate.
+Pretty cool, huh?

 Try it out at these kick-ass Latin-American bars and see for yourself.
 Then thank us later.

-This was London's first pisco bar created by Martin Morales (aka.
-Peruvian Pisco legend) so you know these guys mean business.
-To prove it there’s nothing but this delicious grape brandy in the cocktails.
+This was London's first pisco bar created by Martin Morales (AKA the Peruvian pisco legend), so you know these guys mean business.
+To prove it, there’s nothing but this delicious grape brandy in the cocktails.
 Now that’s dedication.
-There's plenty of Sour varieties, but the Strawberry Pisco Sour made with Quebranta grape Pisco, Creole Bitters, strawberries, lime, sugar syrup, egg white is a bit of us.
+There's plenty of Sours on the menu, but the Strawberry Pisco Sour made with Quebranta grape pisco, creole bitters, strawberries, lime, sugar syrup and egg white is a bit of us.

 17 Frith Street, London W1D 4RG

 Morales didn’t stop at Ceviche.
-Spitalfields recently got the sexy sister, Andina, and this is where to get Pisc-coed in the best possible fashion.
-This basement bar is bringing the Peruvian flavours to East London and the result is an upbeat, vibey joint oozing with sass, soul and tons of South American spirit.
+Spitalfields is home to its sexy sister, Andina, and this is where to get pisc-coed in the best possible fashion.
+This basement bar brings Peruvian flavours to East London and the result is an upbeat, vibey joint oozing with sass, soul and tons of South American spirit.
 Try their version of a classic Pisco Sour, with Quebranta grape pisco, chuncho bitters, lime, sugar syrup and egg white, or get involved with their pisco infusions.